radar/guides/command-reference.md

 ## gem push

-Push a gem up to RubyGems.org
+Push a gem up to the gem server

 ### Usage